Background:

 Mid-point Check In:

-I scheduled a check in with our Webex stakeholders six weeks in to run them through our user journey and lo-fi prototype.
+Six weeks into the project, I scheduled a stakeholder check-in to review our user journey and lo-fi prototype.

 Pros:

-Breaks: Giving users the ability to incorporate breaks into the agenda was appreciated.
+Breaks: The ability to incorporate breaks directly into an agenda was positively received.

 Cons: